Harika-SVL/Terraform/notes.md

 ```
 ![Alt text](shots/16.PNG)

-* Note:
-  * The commands which we started following `init, fmt, validate, apply`
+* Note : The commands which we started following `init, fmt, validate, apply`

 ### Focus Points

-* To Work effectively with terrform templates we need to understand Hashicorp Configuration Language
+* To work effectively with terrform templates we need to understand Hashicorp Configuration Language ( HCL )
-* How to parametrize the template
+* How to parametrize the template ?

-### Hashicorp Configuration Language (HCL) for Terraform
+### Hashicorp Configuration Language ( HCL ) for Terraform

 * _**For Specification**_